 The following Job Opportunities are now available with Michigan Conservation Districts:

-The Manistee Conservation District is seeking an Outreach Forester to coordinate Manistee’s Forestry Assistance Program (FAP).
-The purpose of the FAP is to provide private landowners with technical assistance regarding forestry, wildlife habitat, and related natural resource concerns, so that they are able to make informed decisions and implement sound strategies related to the use and management of their forestlands.
-The office will be in the Manistee Conservation District offices in Bear Lake, MI., and will include assignments in both Mason-Lake and Manistee counties.
+The purpose of the Forestry Assistance Program (FAP) is to provide private landowners with technical assistance regarding forestry, wildlife habitat, and related natural resource concerns, so that they may make informed decisions about the use and management of their forestlands.
+The candidate will be housed in Sault Ste.
+Marie, Michigan and will include assignments in Chippewa, Luce, and Mackinac counties.
 Duties will be performed under the direction of the CLMCD Administrator and the District advisory board made up of directors and staff from the Conservation District Board, local, state and federal partners.
-This is a one-year (renewed annually) grant funded position, wage will be commensurate with candidate's experience and education.
+This is a one year (renewed annually) grant funded position, wage will be commensurate with candidate's experience and education.
 Applicant must have a valid driver’s license and be able to pass a background check.
 Use of a personal vehicle may be required (mileage reimbursement provided).

 Application Deadline: Currently accepting applications - open until filled.
 Send resume, cover letter, and references to CLMCD, 2847 Ashmun St, Sault Ste.
 Marie, MI 49783 or email to firstname.lastname@example.org for consideration.